rescriptbr/reform/website/docs/getting-started/getting-started.md

 There are some disclaimers about this part of the tutorial:

-- The first one, is about the handling of our `handleSubmit` function.
+- The first one is about the handling of our `handleSubmit` function.
 If you click on the submit button without filling the fields, the function will not be triggered.
 That's the expected behavior.
 The `onSubmit` function will be triggered when the form is valid.
 If you need to handle a function on the submit and there are invalid fields, you can use the `onSubmitFail` parameter.
 You can read more about this **here**.
-- Because we're passing `OnDemand` to the `validationStrategy` parameter, we have to call the form validation **manually** using a function like `form.validateForm` or just call call the `form.submit` function (like we did) that triggers the form validation automatically.
+- Because we're passing `OnDemand` to the `validationStrategy` parameter, we have to call the form validation **manually** using a function like `form.validateForm` or just call the `form.submit` function (like we did) that triggers the form validation automatically.
 If you need to trigger the validation on every change, you can use `OnChange` as a validation strategy.
 You can read more about validation strategies **here**.